 Montel Williams To Pay $2.1 Million As Penalty To Payday Loan Market

 The regulatory authorities based in New York have confirmed this news.
-As per them – the Las Vegas based company will pay $2.1 Million as penalty.
+As per them – the Las Vegas based company will pay $2.1 Million as the penalty.
 The celebrity pitchman Montel Williams has said that he will stop promoting MoneyMutual Loans in the payday loan market.

 According to investigators of this case – the company was promoting its illegal loan services in the shadow of promoting its business as MoneyMutual.
 According to rules, the maximum annual interest rate limits on payday loans is 16% in New York.
 A consent order from the company confirms this fact that ‘its interest rates on a 14 day payday loans package is between 261 percent and 1,304 percent.
 However, there is reported no violation of laws by Montel Williams.
 When the company was contacted for its statement, there was no response.